Im5tu/im5tu.github.io/content/article/DevOps.md

 {
    "categories": [ "Development" ],
-   "date": "2015-01-247T18:36:29Z",
+   "date": "2015-01-24T18:36:29Z",
    "description": "I have recently been getting to grips with the build and deployment features of both Teamcity and Octopus Deploy.
-This has been making me think about the industry buzz word "DevOps" and exactly what that means.", "tags": [ "dotnet", "devops" ],
+This has been making me think about the industry buzz word DevOps and exactly what that means.", "tags": [ "dotnet", "devops" ],
    "title": "DevOps"
 }